Jesus Seminar: Conservative backlash

 In addition to scholarly critiques, a number of conservative Christian organizations were critical of the Jesus Seminar.

 D. James Kennedy, senior pastor of Coral Ridge Presbyterian Church, was critical of the Jesus Seminar and John Dominic Crossan, writing in his 1996 book The Gates of Hell Shall Not Prevail:

 Doesn't it seem like its open season on Christians—and even Christ—these days?
 The character of the only perfect human being to ever live is being dragged through the mud by those with the respectability of a degree behind their names ...
 While there are liberal Bible scholars who deny some or many tenets of the faith, there are just as many—if not more—scholars who hold to a much more conservative position.

-In response to the airing of a two-hour ABC News documentary titled "The Search for Jesus" in June 2000, which featured Jesus Seminar scholars including Marcus Borg and John Dominic Crossan, Coral Ridge Ministries produced the one-hour documentary "Who Is This Jesus".
+In response to the airing of a two-hour ABC News documentary titled The Search for Jesus in June 2000, which featured Jesus Seminar scholars including Marcus Borg and John Dominic Crossan, Coral Ridge Ministries produced the one-hour documentary "Who Is This Jesus".
 Hosted by actor Dean Jones and D. James Kennedy, the film features ancient history scholar Paul L. Maier, and biblical scholars D.A.
 Carson, N.T.
 Wright, Gary Habermas, and Bruce Metzger.
 Also featured is evangelical apologist Josh McDowell.
-As Kennedy recalled later, "We featured a wide variety of scholarly viewpoints...
-We set out to show the ample historical evidence that the Gospels are reliable, that the New Testament is the best-attested book in antiquity in quantity and quality of manuscripts, that Jesus is who He said He is, and that He rose from the dead."
+As Kennedy recalled later: "We featured a wide variety of scholarly viewpoints...
+We set out to show the ample historical evidence that the Gospels are reliable, that the New Testament is the best-attested book in antiquity in quantity and quality of manuscripts, that Jesus is who He said He is, and that He rose from the dead".
 The film aired on Christmas Day 2000 on the PAX-TV network and a number of CBS affiliates.
-An expanded version of the film, titled "Who Is This Jesus: Is He Risen?", aired at Easter 2001.
-The film aired again on "The Coral Ridge Hour" on Palm Sunday, 2005.
+An expanded version of the film, titled Who Is This Jesus: Is He Risen?, aired at Easter 2001.
+The film aired again on The Coral Ridge Hour on Palm Sunday, 2005.

-Similarly, in 2001 John Ankerberg, a Baptist apologist-theologian, host of The John Ankerberg Show, responded with "The Search for Jesus: A Response to the ABC, NBC, CNN Specials about Jesus".
+Similarly, in 2001 John Ankerberg, a Baptist apologist-theologian, host of The John Ankerberg Show, responded with The Search for Jesus: A Response to the ABC, NBC, CNN Specials about Jesus.
 The program featured biblical scholars Craig Blomberg, Gary Habermas, and N.T.
 Wright as well as philosopher-theologian William Lane Craig and Israeli archaeologist Gabriel Barkay.

-Both The Watchman Expositor and The Christian Arsenal identify the Jesus Seminar as an attempt by Satan to twist the meaning of Scripture, founded in the liberalism, modernism, and neo-orthodoxy that are current in academia and mainline seminaries.
+Both The Watchman Expositor and The Christian Arsenal identify the Jesus Seminar as an attempt by Satan to twist the meaning of Scripture, founded in the liberalism, modernism, and neo-orthodoxy in academia and mainline seminaries.
 Maurice Casey states:

 The effect of the American Jesus Seminar on conservative American Christians has been just as disastrous as the work of the Seminar itself.
 Some of them write books which appear to assume that, if they can demonstrate that the Jesus Seminar is wrong, they thereby demonstrate the absolute truth of Protestant fundamentalism or Catholic orthodoxy, whichever the perspective from which the author is writing.